Improved Local Computation Algorithms for Constructing Spanners: Introduction

+Spanners have numerous applications in a wide variety of fields such as communication networks~\cite{Aw85, PU87, PU89}, biology~\cite{BD89} and robotics~\cite{Ch86, DFS90}.
 Consequently, the problem of constructing spanners has been studied extensively in several models, such as the distributed model~\cite{BKS12, DG08, DGP07, DGPV08, DGPV09, EN17, P10}, streaming algorithms~\cite{AGM12, KW14} and dynamic algorithms~\cite{BK16, BFH19}.

+This problem was also considered in the realm of sublinear algorithms and in particular in the model of {\em Local computation algorithms} (LCAs) introduced by Rubinfeld et al.~\cite{RTVX11} (see also Alon et al.~\cite{ARVX12} and survey in~\cite{LM17}).
+In this model the goal is to avoid computing the entire output and instead to compute parts of the output on demand.
+This model is suitable for the case that not only the input is massive but also the output.
+Moreover, LCAs support queries from different users while preserving consistency with a single valid solution (although there might be several valid solutions) across different queries.
+The notion of computing the output locally goes back to local algorithms, locally decodable codes and local reconstruction algorithms.
+LCAs can be viewed as a generalization of these frameworks.

-Recently, Parter et al.~\cite{PRVY19} considered this problem in the model of {\em local computation algorithms}, as defined by Rubinfeld et al.~\cite{RTVX11} (see also Alon et al.~\cite{ARVX12} and survey in~\cite{LM17}).
-The formulation of the problem in this model is as defined next. \begin{definition}[~\cite{PRVY19}] An \emph{LCA} $\mathcal{A}$ for graph {\em spanners} is a (randomized) algorithm with the following properties. $\mathcal{A}$ has access to the adjacency list oracle $\mathcal{O}^G$ of the input graph $G$, a tape of random bits, and local read-write computation memory.
+Recently, several works~\cite{LRR20,LRR16,LL18,PRVY19} considered the problem of constructing spanners in the LCA model.
+The formulation of the problem in this model is as defined next. \begin{definition}[\cite{ARVX12,LRR20}] An \emph{LCA} $\mathcal{A}$ for graph {\em spanners} is a (randomized) algorithm with the following properties. $\mathcal{A}$ has access to the adjacency list oracle $\mathcal{O}^G$ of the input graph $G$, a tape of random bits, and local read-write computation memory.
 When given an input (query) edge $(u,v) \in E$, $\mathcal{A}$ accesses $\mathcal{O}^G$ by making probes, then returns {\rm YES} if $(u,v)$ is in the spanner $H$, or returns {\rm NO} otherwise.
 This answer must only depend on the query $(u,v)$, the graph $G$, and the random bits.
-For a fixed tape of random bits, the answers given by $\mathcal{A}$ to all possible edge queries, must be consistent with one particular sparse spanner. \end{definition}
+For a fixed tape of random bits, the answers given by $\mathcal{A}$ to all possible edge queries, must be consistent with one particular sparse spanner. \end{definition} For specific details regarding the types of probes supported in the LCA model, we refer the reader to Section~\ref{sec:preliminaries}.